timothywangdev/sf/readme.md

 The latest block is 752087, which implies there are 752087/162754.79141975117255 = 4.62 such events occurred in the past on average

-However, based our script, there are
+However, based our script, there are 142 such events.

 A possible reason for this is that the hash rate is generally increasing over time, and the method by which the difficulty